-To anyone familiar with Edinburgh, the exhibition of photographs by Hill & Adamson currently on display at the Portrait Gallery provides a fascinating view of the city in the 1840s.
+To anyone familiar with Edinburgh, the photographs by Hill & Adamson provide a fascinating view of the city in the 1840s.
 Through a short series of blogs we will look at some of the people and places recorded by their enduring photographs.
 This week: Greyfriars Kirkyard.

 Edinburgh in the 1840s was a city in dialogue with its own past.
 Its rich history was written in its stones but the story was far from over.
 David Octavius Hill, one half of the pioneering photographic partnership at the heart of A Perfect Chemistry, an exhibition of photographs at the Portrait Gallery, knew this well.
 His painting Edinburgh Old and New, presents a panoramic view of the city with the Old Town to the right and the New Town on the left.

 Although the painting shows us a clear divide between Old Town and New, it depicts in its details a place which for Hill & Adamson resonated with ideas both old and new.
 Although already in use for centuries, Greyfriars Kirkyard was a site that had contemporary relevance for the photographers and was a place that features in many of their photographs.